grafana/grafana/docs/sources/panels-visualizations/visualizations/flame-graph/index.md

 ### Drop-down actions

+You can click a function to show a drop-down menu with additional actions:

+- Focus block
+- Copy function name
+- Sandwich view

 {{< figure src="/media/docs/grafana/panels-visualizations/flamegraph/screenshot-flamegraph-10.1-dropdown.png" max-width="500px" caption="Dropdown actions" >}}

-You can click on a function to show a dropdown menu with additional actions.

 #### Focus block

+The focused block, or function, is set to 100% of the flame graph's width and all its children functions are shown with their widths updated relative to the width of the parent function.
+This makes it easier to drill down into smaller parts of the flame graph.

 {{< figure src="/media/docs/grafana/panels-visualizations/flamegraph/screenshot-flamegraph-10.1-focus.png" max-width="500px" caption="Focus block" >}}

-The focused block or function is set to 100% of the flame graph's width and all its children functions are shown with their widths updated relative to the width of the parent function, so you can better drill down into smaller parts of the flame graph.

 #### Copy function name